 With each poetry set, there are teaching posters for whole group instruction and touchpoint grids that students can use to track as the teacher reads the poem, the poem on sentence strips with and without touchpoints, the poem in book form, and the poem as a poster that can be added each week for each student to have his/her own poetry anthology for repeated reading all year long.

-I have a few poetry samples you can try out.
+I have a few poetry samples you can try out for an inexpensive price.
 (One for the beginning of the year and one for Easter) You can learn more about teaching concept of word [HERE] or simply search my blog for concept of word with the search bar in the top right corner.

 Finally, the set to the left includes anchor charts and organizers to use with any poem the teacher chooses.
 It is best for grades 4-6, and the recommended poets were listed previously including Jack Prelutsky, Brod Baggert, Ken Nesbitt, and Shel Silverstein.
-You can get it with the yearly bundle or separately with the link to the left.
+You can get it with the yearly bundle or separately with the link to the left or HERE on TPT.

 Video Resources for Poetry: